Dominica Real Estate Investment for Citizenship: Complete 2026 Guide

 Which countries can I visit visa-free with a Dominica passport?

-Dominica passport holders enjoy visa-free or visa-on-arrival access to over 145 countries, including the entire Schengen Area (90 days), Singapore (30 days), China (30 days), Hong Kong (90 days), and can obtain 10-year US B1/B2 visitor visas.
-Harvey Law Group provides comprehensive guidance on maximizing travel benefits and optimizing your global mobility strategy.
-Our international presence in 20 countries ensures ongoing support for travel document needs and renewals wherever you are in the world.
+Dominican passport holders enjoy visa-free or visa-on-arrival access to over 145 countries, including the entire Schengen Area (90 days), Singapore (30 days), China (30 days), Hong Kong (90 days), and the United Kingdom.
+Dominican citizens are also eligible to apply for a 10-year US B1/B2 visitor visa.

 Do I need to visit Dominica to get citizenship through real estate investment?

-What documents do I need for Dominica real estate citizenship application?
+What documents are required for a Dominica real estate citizenship application?

-How does Dominica compare to other Caribbean citizenship programs in 2025?
+How does Dominica compare to other Caribbean citizenship programs?

 Can I work in other Caribbean countries with Dominica citizenship?

-What are the ongoing costs of owning Dominica investment property?
+What are the ongoing costs of owning a Dominica investment property?

 Can I get a US visa with Dominica citizenship?

-Yes, Dominica citizens are eligible for 10-year B1/B2 US visitor visas allowing multiple entries for business and tourism, with stays up to 6 months per visit.
-This can be applied for at any US embassy worldwide.
-Harvey Law Group provides guidance on optimizing US visa applications and leveraging Dominica citizenship for enhanced US access.
-Our experience with US immigration matters helps clients navigate the application process successfully and understand how Dominican citizenship enhances their US travel profile.
+Yes.
+Dominican citizens are eligible to apply for a 10-year B1/B2 US visitor visa, allowing multiple entries for business or tourism with stays of up to 6 months per visit.
+This visa can be applied for at any US embassy worldwide.

 What happens if my Dominica citizenship application is rejected?

-How does the new Dominica international airport affect my real estate investment?
+How does the new Dominica international airport affect real estate investment?